 The following cryptocurrency investments have been popular with our solo 401(k) clients in 2019:

 - Binance Coin

 2019 is proving to be a big year for cryptocurrency.
 The oldest and most well-known crypto coin, Bitcoin, has risen 200% in 2019 and at the time of writing this article, is valued at over $11,000.
 Other cryptocurrency, such as Litecoin, are also performing well.
 Although there is potential for high gains, the crypto market is risky and volatile.
 Any retirement investor who is interested in using their Self-Directed IRA funds to purchase Bitcoin should understand virtual currency and its technology.

 Did You Know?

-The IRS does not prohibit a Solo 401k from owning cryptocurrency.
-The IRS does not look at cryptocurrency, such as Bitcoin, or Ethereum, as currency, but instead considers it property, per IRS Notice 2014-21.
+A Solo 401k is not prohibited by the IRS from owning cryptocurrency since the IRS does not look at cryptocurrency, such as Bitcoin, or Ethereum, as currency, but instead considers it property, per IRS Notice 2014-21.
 This means investing in cryptocurrency is permitted, along with real estate, funds, and much more.
 There are a number of options you can choose from.
 Contact IRA Financial today for more information.